IniyanKanmani/context-lens-chromium/README.md

-# ContextLens-Firefox
+# ContextLens-Chromium

-**ContextLens** is a Firefox Addon designed to bring contextual AI assistance directly to your browser.
+**ContextLens** is a Chrome Extension designed to bring contextual AI assistance directly to your browser.

 Simply highlight any text on a webpage, use the keyboard shortcut (default: Alt+Shift), and ContextLens will display a insightful reply, helping you understand or summarize on the highlighted content without leaving your current tab in a popup.